30 Second Snatch Drills

-In top down learning the athlete learns starting with the over head position.
+In top-down learning, the athlete learns starting with the overhead position.
 For example, in this model the athlete will learn first how to overhead squat, high hang snatch second, then low hang, and eventually from the ground.

-In both models you can see a clear learning progression to get the athletes in the position you want.
+In both models, you can see a clear learning progression to get the athletes in the position you want.

 At Lift Lab Co we teach all athletes how to lift from the ground up.
 We feel that is the best way for athletes to learn based on our coaching model.
-However, that does not mean that on occasion we will not use a top down drill to help an athlete learn the Olympic lifts.
+However, that does not mean that on occasion we will not use a top-down drill to help an athlete learn the Olympic lifts.

-Whether you are learning the snatch from the ground up, or the top down you are probably going to want to learn a few drills to help you learn proper position or to feel a position that is foreign to you.
+Whether you are learning the snatch from the ground up, or the top down you are probably going to want to learn a few drills to help you learn the proper position or to feel a position that is foreign to you.

 Here are a few drills to get you comfortable with the snatch.

-This is single handedly the most boring ass drill you will ever do.
+This is single-handedly the most boring ass drill you will ever do.
 I joke that people pay us a lot of money to learn how to get the bar to the knee.
 We know that passing the knee is crucial for success in the lift.
 This drill is designed to focus on that first 1/3 of the lift, IE pulling it to your knee.
 The drill itself is extremely simple.
 Think snatch set up, lift to the knee and pause, then repeat.
 It is simple, yet brilliant.
 Check out the quick demo below.